 Pink Tourmaline & Aquamarine: Oceanview Gems in the Pala Mines District, San Diego, CA

-Temecula Or Bust
+Temecula or Bust

-On a recent vacation to California by way of Temecula, it was hard to believe that only minutes away lay an area with green rolling hills and citrus groves.
+On a vacation to California by way of Temecula in 2010, it was hard to believe that only minutes away lay an area with green rolling hills and citrus groves.
 Winding dirt roads make their way through nearby agricultural areas, but one will take you to a spot where there are a number of gem mines, nearly all of which are no longer working.
 But one is still being worked and is the site of a wonderful activity for vacationers and locals alike.
 It is the Oceanview Mine of Pala, California.

 The mine produces matrix specimens, a term referring to the type of gems produced.
-Among the gems are: tourmaline (pink, green, watermelon), aquamarine, citrine, morganite, schorl, and more I don't know the names of.
+Among the gems are tourmaline (pink, green, watermelon), aquamarine, citrine, morganite, schorl, and more I don't know the names of.

 In addition to producing these fine gems, the Oceanview Mine Pala Mining District, San Diego County, CA, allows visitors the opportunity of looking through new tailings for precious gems.